NeuroTechX/ntx_slack_archive/eegdata.md

  >yes, my goal is to compare different classifiers.  im not sure if MDM and TS must be segregated, or if they can be in the same signficance test (Im using Friedman with posthoc Holm)

+5/5/2017 3:52 PM

+ **alexandre.barachant** :

+ >i'm not sure the question can be framed that way